miRackModular/ImpromptuModular/README.md

 * **Main display**: Shows the note names for the 8 steps corresponding to the active window.
 When a stored pitch CV has not been quantized, the display shows the closest such note name.
 For example, 0.03 Volts is shown as C4, whereas 0.05 Volts is shown as C4 sharp or D4 flat.
 Octaves above 9 or below 0 are shown with a top bar and an underscore respectively.

 * **GATES**: LED buttons to show/modify the gates for the 8 steps in the current window.
-Gates can be toggled whether the sequencer is running or not.
+Gates can be toggled whether the sequencer is running or not. **New in upcoming version 0.6.16**: Two gate modes are available: standard gates (that use the clock pulse) and full gates (that hold the note across the whole step and ties it to the next one).
+Clicking a gate alternates between the following three states: normal, held (full), off.
+Right-clicking the gate can also be used to turn it off without having to cycling through the choices.

 * **CHAN**: Selects the channel that is to be displayed/edited in the top part of the module.
 Even though this is a three-channel sequencer, a fourth channel is available for staging a sequence while the sequencer is running (or not).